sushitarou19930331/Stremlit.Python-project/README.md

-# lms_uds
+# Final Project for the Python class

-Learning Management System Project for Python Course UdS
+Learning Management System Project for the university's Python Course